-Low libido: when the brain is the issue
+Low libido: When the brain is the issue

 “Desire starts in the brain.
 Testosterone is the fuel, but chemicals like dopamine and norepinephrine decide how much you care about sex in the first place.
 When low libido lingers, you have to look at body and brain together, not in isolation.”